 It happens to many small businesses: Operations and sales start slumping.
-While a few creditors offer forbearance of payments of even short-term extensions of credit, it’s just not enough.
+While key creditors may offer forbearance agreements or even short-term extensions of credit, it’s just not enough.
 Perhaps the business grew too quickly for the principals to manage operational demands under an increased debt load.
+Maybe business never recovered from the pandemic.
 Perhaps the business model wrongly assumes receivables will be timely paid to keep the cash flowing as needed for debt service.
-Or the taxing authority has come knocking for prior unpaid withholding or sales taxes.
-Or a lawsuit naming the business as defendant has forced the principals to confront the business’s future viability considering the costs of litigation defense, the possibility of a significant monetary judgment or repossession of critical equipment.
+Or the taxing authority has come knocking for unpaid withholding or sales taxes.
+Or a lawsuit naming the business as defendant has forced the principals to confront the business’s future viability considering the high costs of litigation defense, the possibility of a significant monetary judgment or repossession of critical equipment.

 There are many precursors to business insolvency, with some factors beyond the control of even the most assiduous of small business owners.
 It’s always a difficult decision for an owner who has invested their time and personal savings into a business to wind-down operations and mitigate the consequences of unpaid debts.